codenameyau/dotfiles/docs/computer-networks.md

 ## Address Resolution Protocol
 Machines communicate to each other within an internal network by broadcasting messages with their MAC addresses.
-However since wireless communication occurs using IP addresses instead of MAC addressess, your router must first assign your machine's MAC addresses to an IP address either automatically via **DHCP** or by requesting a **Static IP Address**.
+However since wireless communication occurs using IP addresses instead of MAC addresses, your router must first assign your machine's MAC addresses to an IP address either automatically via **DHCP** or manually via **Static IP Address**.
 This process of assigning and translating MAC addresses to IP addresses is called the **Address Resolution Protocol** (ARP) and will be subsequently cached by your router and machine.